blended-modeling/beautiful-jekyll/pages/software.md

 <!-- subtitle: X  -->

 In the following you can find the main software (open-source) projects implemented and maintained by us.
-For a complete overview of all our projects/tools, please refer to our [GitHub profile](https://github.com/S2-group/).
+Refer to our [GitHub profile](https://github.com/S2-group/) for a complete overview of all our projects/tools.

 ## Robot Runner
 A tool for streamlining the execution of measurement-based experiments involving robotics software.
 The tool is able to automatically setup, start, resume, and fully replicate user-defined experiments.
 Thanks to its plugin-based architecture, the tool is fully independent of the number, type, and complexity of the used robots (both real and simulated).